Effect of Paxlovid treatment during acute COVID-19 on Long COVID onset: An EHR-based target trial emulation from the N3C and RECOVER Consortia

 Authors

-Alexander Preiss, Abhishek Bhatia, Leyna V Aragon, John M Baratta, Monika Baskaran, Frank Blancero, M Daniel Brannock, Robert F Chew, Iván Díaz, Megan Fitzgerald, Elizabeth P Kelly, Andrea Zhou, Thomas W Carton, Christopher G Chute, Melissa Haendel, Richard Moffitt, Emily Pfaff
+Alexander Preiss, Abhishek Bhatia, Leyna V Aragon, John M Baratta, Monika Baskaran, Frank Blancero, Michael Daniel Brannock, Robert F Chew, Iván Díaz, Megan Fitzgerald, Elizabeth P Kelly, Andrea G Zhou, Thomas W Carton, Christopher G Chute, Melissa Haendel, Richard Moffitt, Emily Pfaff, N3C Consortium and the RECOVER Cohort

 Keywords